 While you might be able to scrape by with 25 Mbps or less, you’ll start to run into problems with basic functions, like downloading files.
-You’ll also notice major slowdowns when your spouse is streaming The Good Place or your kids are playing Animal Crossing using the same Wi-Fi connection.
+You’ll also notice major slowdowns when your spouse is streaming The Mandalorian or your kids are playing Roblox using the same WiFi connection.

-Spending a few extra bucks a month to upgrade to a faster internet connection (and a decent Wi-Fi router) is one of the easiest and most essential things you can do to upgrade your home office setup.
+Spending a few extra bucks a month to upgrade to a faster internet connection (and a decent Wi-Fi router) is one of the easiest and most essential things you can do to get the best home office setup.

 A functional computer

-If your employer doesn’t provide you with a laptop, but your personal computer just isn’t cut out for work from home life, you’re not alone.
-Computer sales have gone through the roof since the coronavirus pandemic began.2 But upgrading your device doesn’t have to break the bank.
+If your employer doesn’t provide you with a laptop, but your personal computer just isn’t cut out for work-from-home life, you’re not alone.
+Computer sales went through the roof after the coronavirus pandemic began, although they saw a decline in 2022.
+But upgrading your device doesn’t have to break the bank.

-If your work doesn’t require any serious video editing or other software, then look into buying a Chromebook.
-These stripped down machines cost just a few hundred dollars and can perform all of the basic work from home functions you need.
+And if your work doesn’t require any serious video editing or other software, then look into buying a Chromebook.
+These stripped-down machines cost just a few hundred dollars and can perform all the essential work-from-home functions you need.

 Monitors, keyboards, and mouses